OWT-Repos/cross_compile/README.md

 Commands present in `mysql_create.sql` must be run in the MySQL server in the Raspberry Pi 4.

-The file `config.ini` from the code repository must be copied to the home folder in the Rasberry Pi 4, in this case to the folder `/home/pi`.
+The file `config.ini` from the code repository must be copied to the folder where executable will be used.